 “It utilizes a radial piston machine which enables and disables cylinders in real time, using ultra-fast mechatronic valves.
 These intelligent, digital controls mean a digitally-enabled machine is highly controllable and extremely efficient.
 The net result is dramatically lower energy losses, drastically faster responses and the reduction of annoying, high-frequency noise.
 For the customer, this can mean improved productivity, longer duty cycles and lower fuel consumption - or all three,” Bretey says.

-Already Danfoss has committed to building a new multi-million $ manufacturing facility adjacent to Artemis’s R&D HQ just outside Edinburgh and is scaling up its team to commercialize the technology.
+Danfoss has already committed to building a new multi-million $ manufacturing facility adjacent to Artemis’s R&D HQ just outside Edinburgh.
+It is scaling up its team to commercialize the technology.

 Fuel consumption down, productivity up